tiferrei/PEDASI/docs/source/guide_administrator.rst

     - *Name*: add a full name for the application, e.g. IoTUK Nation Map Demo
     - *Description*: add a brief description of the application, including what it aims to achieve using PEDASI
-    - *Url*: specify a public source code repository URL if one exists, e.g. https://github.com/Southampton-RSG/app-iotorgs-map
+    - *Url*: specify a public URL for the deployed application itself if it's web-based, or alternatively a source code repository URL if one exists, e.g. https://github.com/Southampton-RSG/app-iotorgs-map
     - *Access control*: TODO: add in text here, e.g. leave unselected

  3. Select *Create* to register the new application within PEDASI, and you'll be presented with an overview page for that application, with a new API key